-Four of these aspects (CCS Law, CCS Exit, Political Stance, and Pilot Plant) correlate directly with the temporal evolution of CCS.
-Another key aspect is Energy policy.
+Four of these aspects (CCS law, CCS exit, political stance, and pilot plant) correlate directly with the temporal evolution of CCS.
+Another key aspect is energy policy.
 None of the key thematic aspects are directly related to science or technology.
 This shows that journalists did not hold the scientific field to be the only relevant societal system within the area of CCS.
-Instead, the focus on energy policy shows that journalists view the economic and the political arena to be the most relevant stakeholders.
+Instead, the focus on energy policy shows that journalists view the economic and the political arenas as the most relevant stakeholders.

-While 80% of the media coverage is dominated by six key aspects, the remaining 20% is divided among 20 other aspects.
+While 80 % of the media coverage is dominated by six key aspects, the remaining 20 % is divided among 20 other aspects.
 These cover areas such as CCS in relation to fracking or the anticipated displacement of small villages due to increased coal-mining activities.
 Taking this broad portfolio of key thematic aspects into account, plurality, at least to some extent, can be identified within the media coverage of CCS.